sagar-sinha/aporeto/README.md

 Instructions to download and run the GO problems 2 and 3 on a Unix shell
 ------------------------------------------------------------------------

- >> go get github.com/sagar-sinha/aporeto/samples/problemX (replace X by 2 or 3)
+go get github.com/sagar-sinha/aporeto/samples/problemX (replace X by 2 or 3) \n
- >> $GOPATH/bin/problemX (The command above downloads the binary into your bin Go workspace's bin folder, find and run it )
+$GOPATH/bin/problemX (The command above downloads the binary into your bin Go workspace's bin folder, find and run it )

 My insights into the problems